harrietrc/loadimpact-docs/jekyll/_legacy/troubleshooting/most-common-problems.md

 The DNS lookup will end up on Amazon's DNS servers as they are hosting DNS for your domain.
 Amazon's DNS servers will realize that an AWS host (our load generator) wants to communicate with another AWS host (your site) and then, probably in an attempt to make communication more efficient and reduce a router hop or two, it will tell our load generator to use the AWS-internal, private IP address of your site.
 I.e. all EC2 machines have both an internal, private IP address used for AWS-internal communication, and an external, public IP that is used for communicating with the rest of the Internet, and Amazon tries to make machines inside AWS use the private IPs when they communicate with eachother.

 The problem is that our load generator doesn't know that this is one of the very few cases where using a private IP would actually work.
 99 times out of 100 it will fail because it is simply a misconfigured load test, so our load generator refuses to run tests where it has to communicate with private IP addresses.
-The workaround here is to use our util.dns_remap() function to prevent the load generator from asking DNS for the IP address in the first place.
-See util.dns_remap() and the code examples.
+The workaround here is to use our [util.dns_remap()]({{ site.baseurl }}legacy/user-scenarios-scripting-examples/overriding-public-dns/) function to prevent the load generator from asking DNS for the IP address in the first place.

 ##### Your site is using an IP in a range that has been blacklisted